 Chemical Reactions With Sugar

-Chemical Reactions With Sugar.
 Sugar reacts with many different substances to produce many effects.
-Some of these experiments produce fantastic visual effects,...
+Some of these experiments produce fantastic visual effects, which can help to...